Ayiwoma/Statistical-Modelling-Project/README.md

 By achieving the outlined goals, one will emerge proficient in statistical modeling with Python, equipped to tackle complex data analysis challenges with confidence and efficacy.

 ## Process
-### The provcesRetrieve data from two different API using python

 The process involved in this project involved several steps.